 The GS1 Global Office runs the annual survey aimed at assessing the state of the EDI community worldwide.
 It measures the implementation of the EDI standards in countries where there are GS1 Member Organisations.

-EDI Standards in the GS1 Community 2018– Full report with detailed results
+Implementation of GS1 EDI standards in 2020 – Full report with detailed results

-- GS1 EANCOM standards were implemented by almost 120,000 companies from 43 countries
+- GS1 EANCOM standards were implemented by almost 126,000 companies

-- GS1 XML standards were implemented by almost 45,000 companies from 25 countries
+- GS1 XML standards were implemented by almost 47,000 companies

 - The three most used messages are: Order; Invoice; & Despatch Advice (also known as Advanced Ship Notice)